 A brief description of the available modes and the system is given below.
-For further details users are requested to refer to the Appendix and/or contact GMRT operation's group at gmrtoperations@ncra.tifr.res.
+For further details users are requested to refer to the Appendix and/or contact the GMRT operation group at gmrtoperations@ncra.tifr.res.in.
 Following are the specifications for the Front-End and Back-End systems for the GMRT wide bandwidth system.